 This way, your developers will have all the insights that tell them what technique to apply to eliminate the most vulnerabilities with minimal effort and time.
 Besides this, monitoring will help your security team track vulnerability trends over time and report on risk reduction progress to you and other stakeholders.

-To make reporting and monitoring more streamlined, we advise integrating vulnerability management software with IT ticketing systems and patching tools.
+To streamline reporting and monitoring, we advise integrating web application security vulnerabilities management software with IT ticketing systems and patching tools.
 This way, all the team members across different departments will be updated on the current situation and can take action more effectively.

 Since it is clear how to treat vulnerabilities in your web app, let’s see what tools your team will need.